The mission of the Sundance Family Foundation is to support youth development and strengthen family stability.

 2. Bridges and Pipelines: 200 YSE youth, parents, and managers have toured manufacturing, business, raining, and technical college sites.
 Twenty-four manufacturing owners, industry, labor and government representatives have toured 10 nonprofit enterprises.
 New partnerships are building the pipelines and bridges between talented youth ready to move out of poverty to the 21st Century job opportunities and the training that awaits them.

 5. Wunderkammers: Community Tech and Training Exploratoriums, providing hands-on career exploration and work with local technicians was piloted at the Vadnais Heights Community Fair.
-In 2017 four Wunderkammers are being produced in Minneapolis, St. Paul, Vadnais Heights, and Maplewood.
+In 2017 four Wunderkammers were produced in Minneapolis, St. Paul, Vadnais Heights, and Maplewood.
 In 2018, Sundance has partnered with Vadnais Heights Economic Development Council, the City of Minneapolis, the City of Maplewood, St. Paul, Century, and Dunwoody Colleges and dozens of manufacturers, industry and civic leaders to produce these Wunderkammers.

-Sundance supports YSE (Youth Social Entrepreneurship) Grant Applications, and Grant Applications supporting the development of housing and housing support services for youth and families without permanent shelter.
-Applications will also be accepted for programs that focus on the prevention of homelessness and in the Twin Cities multi-county data reporting and coordination systems.
+Sundance supports YSE (Youth Social Entrepreneurship) grants.
+Applications will also be accepted for programs that focus on the prevention of homelessness for youth.
 Further Details can be found by clicking the button below:

-Grants are not being accepted for International Projects.
+Grants requests are not being accepted for International Projects.

 Phone: (612) 822-8580